-A slightly higher investment home loan interest rate in some cases;
+A slightly higher investment home loan interest rate (in some cases);

 The interest component of your loan;

-Agent and property manager fees;
+Agent and property management fees;

-Advertising to find new tenants;
+Advertising to find tenants;

-Bank fees and loan charges;
+Bank fees and loan changes associated with your loan;

-Body corporate fees, cleaning costs and council rates;
+Body corporates fees, cleaning costs, council rates;